Timeline: News Corp and the phone-hacking scandal

 -- Les Hinton, who told parliament in 2009 that any problem with hacking was limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co, publisher of the WSJ.

-July 16/17 - A direct apology from Rupert Murdoch is carried in British national newspapers with the headline "We are sorry."
+July 16/17 - A direct apology from Rupert Murdoch is carried in national papers with the headline "We are sorry."

 July 17 - Detectives arrest Brooks.